p-gen/ctxopt/ctxopt.rst

     Incompatible setting combinations are not checked and will be ignored or lead to undefined behaviors.

+  visible_in_help
+    These settings allow you to indicate that certain options should not be visible in the help messages.
+A use case could be to keep certain options hidden.

+    A third parameter whose value (case insensitive) is **yes** prevents the option from being visible and a value set to **no** (the default) forces if to be visible in the auto-generated help messages.

 |

 * **int ctxopt_format_constraint(int** \